 - Take a Third Option: To quote the back cover blurb of Diggers:"And Grimma said, We have two choices.
 We can run, or we hide.
 And they said, Which shall we do?
 She said, We shall Fight."

 - Technology Porn: Especially in the description of Concorde.

 - Teeth-Clenched Teamwork: The plot of Truckers involves having to get the various squabbling factions of Store nomes to work together to avoid disaster.

 - Time Dissonance: As with Reaper Man (which includes a similar description at the beginning), because nomes only live about ten years usually, they also experience time ten times faster than humans—which is the main reason why humans are unaware of their existence, they move too fast.

 - Wainscot Society: A literal instance, especially with the store nomes, who live in the walls and under the floors of a human building.

 The TV series provides examples of:

-Good Old Fisticuffs: Granny Morky does this to one of the Bandits, flooring him with a punch while he's showing off his skills.
+- Good Old Fisticuffs: Granny Morky does this to one of the Bandits in Episode 4, flooring him with a punch while he's showing off his skills.

-In the sequence where the Nomes are searching for the bottle of 'Drink Me' (in itself a shout out to Alice in Wonderland), we get a brief glimpse of some Danger Mouse VHS tapes, with the old Video Collection International and Thames Video logos visible.
-Shortly afterwards, a Nome turns on a television showing clips from both Danger Mouse and Cosgrove Hall's version of The Wind in the Willows.
+- In the sequence in Episode 10 where the Nomes are searching for the bottle of 'Drink Me' (in itself a shout out to Alice in Wonderland), we get a brief glimpse of some Danger Mouse VHS tapes, with the old Video Collection International and Thames Video logos visible.
+Shortly afterwards, a Nome turns on a television in Prices Slashed's office showing clips from both Danger Mouse and Cosgrove Hall's version of The Wind in the Willows.

-At one point, as in the book, Masklin delivers the line, "It's a small step for a man, but it's a giant leap for Nomekind."
+- In one episode, as in the book, Masklin delivers the line, "It's a small step for man, but it's a giant leap for Nomekind."